codustry/ceps/cep-16 The Zen of Codustry.md

 We are like the Avengers, of digital world.

-We are a group of diverse talents and backgrounds.

-Individual must be selected/unselected because of his/her karma solely.
+Individual is selected/unselected because of his/her karma solely.

 Not race, sex, and other non-senses.